Experience deep wholeness in your life that springs forth from the peace of God.

-We live in a fearful, anxiety-driven age where the problems and challenges of the world, which come to us daily by news feed, far outstrip our abilities to respond.
-This sense of desperation leads to discord and violence: from bitter, cutting remarks to the atrocities of war; from pervasive racism to knee-jerk micro-aggressions.
-And it contributes to our current, peace-bankrupt social discourse, leading to patterns of dismissing, dividing from, condemning, or hating people.
-Conversation partners are no longer wrong or misinformed, they are evil: dehumanized and made objects of ridicule.
+We live in a fearful, anxiety-driven age where the problems and challenges of the world assault us from every direction and every media source, and they far exceed our abilities to respond to them.
+The sense of desperation that often comes of this leads to discord and violence: from bitter, cutting remarks to the atrocities of war; from pervasive racism to knee-jerk micro-aggressions.
+It contributes to our current, peace-bankrupt social discourse, leading to patterns of dismissing, dividing from, condemning, or hating people.

 But what if the root of these problems is not found out there, in the situations, the information or misinformation of what's happening in the world?
 What if they come from here: in our minds, hearts, thought-life, and emotions?